History Says Buy the Dip on This Blue-Chip Stock

 A shift in sentiment amongst the brokerage bunch could create additional tailwinds for American Express stock.
 Of the 17 firms in coverage, 10 call the equity a tepid "hold."

 The security would also benefit from an unwinding of pessimism in the options pits.
-This is per AXP's Schaeffer's put/call open interest ratio (SOIR) of 2.13, which stands higher than 91% of readings from the past year, suggesting short-term options traders have rarely been more put-biased.7 Manufacturing Stocks That Will Overcome Current Difficulties
+This is per AXP's Schaeffer's put/call open interest ratio (SOIR) of 2.13, which stands higher than 91% of readings from the past year, suggesting short-term options traders have rarely been more put-biased.7 Mid-Cap Stocks to Buy For When the Fed Gets Serious

 .